Dave Mann (gridiron football): Playing career

+Mann played in 12 seasons in the CFL, exclusively for the Argonauts, where he played in 155 regular season games.
+As a running back and flanker, he had 204 carries for 1,071 yards with seven touchdowns and 204 receptions for 3,025 yards with ten touchdowns.
+On special teams, Mann was successful on 22 of 51 field goal attempts, 73 of 81 on convert attempts, punted 1,261 times for a 44.2-yard average with 87 singles, had 140 kickoffs for a 56.3-yard average with one single, and had two kick return touchdowns.
+He shares the CFL record for longest missed field goal return after Boyd Carter returned a kick 15 yards and then lateralled the ball to Mann who returned it another 116 yards for a touchdown in a game against the Montreal Alouettes on August 22, 1958.
+After leading the league in receptions and receiving yards in 1960 and 1961, Mann was named an East Division All-Star at flanker in both years.

+Coaching career

-Dave Mann volunteered as Offensive Coach with St. Michael's College at the University of Toronto, under head coach Lex Byrd.
+Mann volunteered as offensive coach with St. Michael's College at the University of Toronto, under head coach Lex Byrd.
 During Mann's tenure, the team won four Mulock Cups as intra-collegiate football champions; including the final playing of intra-faculty tackle football at U of T in the fall of 1993.

 Personal life and death

 Mann became a Canadian citizen and moved to Mississauga, Ontario, where he instructed techniques in golf, played drums in a jazz trio, and became friends with comedian Bill Cosby.
 He also became a partner with Archie Alleyne, John Henry Jackson and Howard Matthews in The Underground Railroad, a soul food restaurant in Toronto.

 Mann died on May 22, 2012, in a Toronto nursing home due to complications from dementia.